iterative/dvc.org/content/docs/user-guide/experiment-management/hydra-composition.md

 </admon>

-In order to start using Hydra composition capabilities it is required to have a directory of
+To start using Hydra composition capabilities it is required to have a directory of
 [Hydra Config Groups](https://hydra.cc/docs/tutorials/basic/your_first_app/config_groups/)
 (`conf`):